wanghengliang123/wanghengliang123.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href= "https://www.njust.edu.cn/">Nanjing University of Science and Technology</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: <a href= "https://www.njust.edu.cn/">Nanjing University of Science and Technology</a>
 profile:
   align: left
   image: myself.jpg